Pull to refresh

 Overview

 Compass and Anywhere Real Estate closed their $1.6 billion all-stock merger on January 9, 2026, creating Compass International Holdings—the world's largest residential real estate brokerage.
 The combined entity controls 340,000 agents across every major U.S. city and 120 countries, uniting premium brands like Coldwell Banker, Century 21, Sotheby's International Realty, and Compass under CEO Robert Reffkin.
-The deal cleared antitrust review despite senators warning it would squeeze independent mom-and-pop brokerages.
+Antitrust review cleared despite senators warning about squeezing independent brokerages.

-The merger arrives as the industry reels from the August 2024 settlement that ended mandatory buyer-agent commission splits, forcing every brokerage to rethink how agents get paid.
-Compass is betting that scale and technology—$225 million in projected cost savings and an AI-powered platform built with $1.8 billion in investment—will win the battle as consolidation accelerates and 86% of transactions still flow through thousands of fragmented small brokerages fighting for survival.
+The merger arrives as the industry reels from an August 2024 settlement ending mandatory buyer-agent commission splits, forcing brokerages to rethink how agents get paid.
+Compass is betting that scale and technology will win—$225 million in projected cost savings and a $1.8 billion AI-powered platform.
+Consolidation is accelerating, and 86% of transactions still flow through fragmented small brokerages.

 Key Indicators